 5. Knead dough again on a floured surface, adding soaked fruit until evenly spread throughout.

-6. Place in a 20-23cm buttered cake tin and cover with a damp tea towel.
+6. Place in an 8-9 inch buttered cake tin and cover with a damp tea towel.

 7. Leave in a warm place for about 20 minutes until the mixture rises up to the top of the tin.